arnaudlacour/katacoda/pingdirectory-basics/step3.md

 ## Making bulk changes

-Ping Directory also has a tool to load the server with write traffic, called modrate:
+PingDirectory also has a tool to load the server with write traffic, called modrate:

 `docker exec -it pingdirectory /opt/out/instance/bin/modrate \
 	--entryDN "uid=user.[0:4],ou=people,dc=example,dc=com" \